Health & Fitness

 Prune superpowers go far beyond the bathroom!
 Here are some reasons to start incorporating prunes into your diet:

 • Can support bone health: Dr. Hooshmand has been conducting research in the area of bone health and prunes for the past 15 years.
 In a recent clinical trial conducted, Dr. Hooshmand and her team found that osteopenic postmenopausal women who ate 5-6 prunes per day (one serving of prunes) for six months was effective in preventing bone loss.
 “Previous research also found that eating 10-12 prunes per day for one year was associated with increased bone mineral density and improved indicators of bone turnover in postmenopausal women,” she says.
-Additionally, Dr. Hooshmand shares that interesting new animal research suggests that prunes may help prevent bone loss in people exposed to radiation, such as astronauts in space.
+Additionally, Dr. Hooshmand shares that interesting suggests that may help prevent bone loss in people exposed to radiation, such as astronauts in space.

 • May promote heart health: A serving of prunes meets 11% of the daily value for fiber, which plays a role in lowering blood cholesterol.
 Initial research from the University of California, Davis found that men with moderately elevated cholesterol were able to reduce both total and “bad” LDL cholesterol after eating about 12 prunes daily.